 As your site’s visitors scroll through the homepage, images of food and drink slowly zoom in and out, while strategically placed calls to action (CTAs) encourage them to explore your menus and learn more about your restaurant.
 Links to your social media pages on the header help to further expand your online presence.

 For example, when your visitors scroll through the homepage, they’ll see a short section on your background and credentials, a section on your areas of expertise, and a section featuring client testimonials.
-Photos accompany these sections to make them engaging, and to emphasize the benefits of booking an appointment.

 This website kit has all the pages needed by health and wellness professionals, including: details on the treatments you offer; an ‘about’ page; a blog for attracting clicks and reinforcing your expertise; a pricing and insurance info page; and a contact page.
 A Google Maps widget is embedded to make it easy for clients to find you.